grafana/writers-toolkit/docs/sources/structure/topic-types/tutorial/index.md

 # Tutorial topic

 The purpose of a tutorial is to show the reader how to "learn by doing" in a safe environment.
-A tutorial should build up easy successes.
+A tutorial should build up quick successes.
 The length of a tutorial can vary from a few steps to many subtasks.

 If you have an idea for a tutorial you'd like to develop, contact the Grafana Labs documentation team.